 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.4% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more Norwegian and Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Norwegian and Lithuanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.7% of this neighborhood's residents have Norwegian ancestry and 22.6% have Irish ancestry.
+In fact, 6.7% of this neighborhood's residents have Norwegian ancestry and 1.1% have Lithuanian ancestry.

-The neighbors in the neighborhood in Huson are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 66.8% of U.S. neighborhoods.
-In addition, 1.6% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 76.6% of America's neighborhoods.
+The neighbors in the neighborhood in Huson are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 42.3% of the neighborhoods in America.
+With 13.6% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 58.3% of U.S. neighborhoods.

-In the neighborhood, 40.0% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 34.8% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (10.5%), and 9.9% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 37.3% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 32.5% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (15.5%), and 12.5% in clerical, assistant, and tech support occupations.

 The most common language spoken in the neighborhood is English, spoken by 100.0% of households.
 Some people also speak Italian (2.6%).